IrealCreation/narra/README.md

  * *destination*: the ID of the sequence this choice leads to.
  * *font*: the font to use for the text, as used by the CSS property "font-family".
 Default to the value of the previous sequence.
 You can reset it back to the configuration value by using "reset".
  * *text-color*: the color of the text, as used by the CSS property "color" (hexadecimal, rgb, rgba, or standard name).
 Default to the value of the previous sequence.
 You can reset it back to the configuration value by using "reset".
+ * *conditions*: an array of variable names which, if one of them is true, unlocks this choice; otherwise it will be hidden to the reader.

  ## The project